wildfoxcard/lessons-react/reactjs/readme.md

 This video explains file and folder structure.

-1)package.json - normal node file with scripts and dependencies installed 2)public
+1) package.json - normal node file with scripts and dependencies installed
+2) public
-    a) manifest.json - out of scope for this video
+- manifest.json - out of scope for this video
-    b) favicon.ico - normal favicon, nothing to do with react.
+- favicon.ico - normal favicon, nothing to do with react.
-    c) index.html - Normal index file with the root div.
+- index.html - Normal index file with the root div.
-3)src - the main react folder
+3) src - the main react folder
-    a) index.js - the starting point to the react application
+- index.js - the starting point to the react application
-    b) app.js - the scaffold component for the react app
+- app.js - the scaffold component for the react app
-    c) app.css - for styling
+- app.css - for styling
-    d) app.test.js - for unit test
+- app.test.js - for unit test
-    e) index.css - applies styles to the body tag
+- index.css - applies styles to the body tag
-    d) logo.svg - references by the app component
+- logo.svg - references by the app component
-    e) serviceWorker.js - out of scope for this video.
+- serviceWorker.js - out of scope for this video.

 #### Fourth Video